steunix/passweaver-api/docs/index.md

 # PassWeaver API

-PassWeaver API is an enterprise-scale, collaborative secrets manager API.
+PassWeaver API is a stateless, enterprise-scale, collaborative secrets manager API.
 It allows to safely store and retreive sensitive data, such as sites passwords, API credentials, network passwords... in other words any information that needs to be encrypted, protected, monitored, shared.

 It's **collaborative**, meaning that users are organized in groups and protected items are organized in folders: different permissions can be defined for each folder for each user group.

 ## What is it?

-PassWeaver API is a full API server, is no GUI or CLI: you can easily integrate it with your systems and let it act as a password centralized vault.
+PassWeaver API is a full API server, no GUI or CLI: you can easily integrate it with your systems and let it act as a centralized password vault.
 Instead, for a ready to use, simple yet complete Web GUI to run against the API, have a look at https://github.com/steunix/passweaver-gui

 PassWeaver API is a NodeJS application, released under MIT license, and it uses these (great) opensource libraries, among several others:

 - Express, to manage HTTPS connections
+- EJS, for HTML templating
 - Prisma, for ORM and DB access

 See below for a full API documentation.

+## Dependencies

+- PostgreSQL: PassWeaver API uses PostgreSQL for storing data
+- Redis: (optional) for caching

 ## How it works

+PassWeaver API gives you access to the following objects:

+  - Users: who can access the system
+  - Groups: groups of users
+  - Items: the entries you want to protect
+  - Items type: a way to categorize your items
+  - Folders: containers of items
+  - Personal folders: special folder accessible only to a single user
+  - Onetime secrets: an easy way to share a one-time only secrets

 ### Items

-An 'item' is an entity with a (unecrypted) title, a `type` field, `metadata` field, and some encrypted `data`.
+An 'item' is an entity with a (unecrypted) `title`, a `type` field, `metadata` field, and some encrypted `data`.
 PassWeaver API just encrypts "strings", so your data can be anything that can be converted into a string: there is not built-in logic on the content.

 For example, in one item you may store a JSON object that identifies a login:
 ```